brainomite/home-page/_posts/2021-01-24-vscode-fonts-and-themes.md

 ## Themes

-My preferred theme is Lukin Theme
+My preferred theme is Lukin Theme.

 Some themes come with its own Icons and will override your selected icons.
-You can change it back after setting the theme if you want {:.note}
+You can change it back after setting the theme if you want.
+{:.note}

-Not all themes use italics for certain things i.e parameter declarations or HTML attribute names
+Not all themes use italics for certain things i.e parameter declarations or HTML attribute names.
 {:.note}

 ### Update your theme